gaehlerm/SoftwareEngineering/README.md

 print(shopping.get_shopping_items())
 ```

-This is of course a very simple example.
+This is of course a very simple example and I made some changes to the functionality which is usually inacceptable.
 In reality the functions may be much more complex than this.
 But still, I think it was worth splitting up this class in many smaller classes because it can now be extended much more easily.

 For testing purposes, you can also create a `FakeShoppingItem` if you want.
 This entire technique here we have already learned in the section on Dependency Injection (DI).
+This code here is similar to a factory.

 ## Renaming